vexide/website/src/content/docs/peripherals.md

 > What even is a singleton?

-*Simply put, a singleton is piece of data that you can only have one instance of.* vexide takes this definition a step further by treating our hardware like we treat our data (we'll elaborate more on this sentence later).
+*Simply put, a singleton is piece of data that you can only have one instance of.* vexide uses singletons to model our data around our real-life hardware (we'll elaborate more on this sentence later).

 This means a few (important) things: